emre-serdar/linkedin-message-sequencer/README.md

 - **Reply Simulation**: Stops all future messages to a prospect when they reply (with Redis & DB sync)
 - **Status Dashboard**: View all jobs with real-time countdowns and status (PENDING, SENT, REPLIED, STOPPED)
 - **Containerized Stack**: One-line setup via `docker-compose up`

 ---

+## 📦 How BullMQ Works (Job Queue Logic)

+This project uses [BullMQ](https://docs.bullmq.io/) as the background job queue engine, powered by Redis.

+- **Where It’s Used**:
+  - Jobs are scheduled in the **Backend (server/)** via `messageQueue.add()` when a campaign is created.
+  - Jobs are processed in the **Worker (worker/)** by listening to the Redis queue using `queue.process()`.

+- **Delay Scheduling**:
+  - Each message step has a custom delay (in hours).
+  - BullMQ queues the job with a `delay` based on this delay time.
+  - Redis holds the job in a special delayed queue until it's due, and then moves it to the waiting queue.

+- **Real-Time Simulation**:
+  - Once due, the Worker executes the job (e.g., logging or simulating message sending).
+  - If the prospect replies, future steps are automatically stopped — both in **PostgreSQL** and in **Redis**, using `job.remove()`.

+- **Why BullMQ**:
+  - It offers fine-grained control over delay, retries, concurrency, and job management.
+  - Easily extendable if you switch to real APIs, rate limits, or need persistent job tracking across failures.

+---

+## Git Workflow Strategy

+- **Main Branch**: Production-ready, deployable code.
+- **Develop Branch**: Active development branch for building and testing features.
+- **Feature Branches (optional)**: In a real-world team scenario, feature-specific branches like `feature/campaign-upload` would be created off `develop` for isolated development and cleaner pull requests.
+For this trial project, direct work into `develop` is acceptable for simplicity.

+---